 Step 12.
 On the following screen, you can specify the max size of your virtual hard drive.
 VirtualBox will not take longer than the storage specified by you.
 You can increase or decrease the maximum size of the allotted hard disk by using the slider.

 Step 14.
-Now, depending on your selection, a virtual hard drive will be created, and it will display details about your virtual machine.
+Now, depending on your selection, a virtual hard drive will be created, displaying details about your virtual machine.

 After the virtual HDD is created for your Windows 8.1, its status will be Powered off.